port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

 	--set integration.config.apiUrl="string"
 ```

-## Ingesting Pagerduty objects
+## Ingesting PagerDuty objects

-The Pagerduty integration uses a YAML configuration to describe the process of loading data into the developer portal.
+The PagerDuty integration uses a YAML configuration to describe the process of loading data into the developer portal.
 See [examples](#examples) below.

-The integration makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from Pagerduty's API events.
+The integration makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from PagerDuty's API events.

 ### Configuration structure

-The integration configuration determines which resources will be queried from Pagerduty, and which entities and properties will be created in Port.
+The integration configuration determines which resources will be queried from PagerDuty, and which entities and properties will be created in Port.

 :::tip Supported resources
-The following resources can be used to map data from Pagerduty, it is possible to reference any field that appears in the API responses linked below for the mapping configuration.
+The following resources can be used to map data from PagerDuty, it is possible to reference any field that appears in the API responses linked below for the mapping configuration.

 - [`Service`](https://developer.pagerduty.com/api-reference/e960cca205c0f-list-services)
 - [`Incident`](https://developer.pagerduty.com/api-reference/9d0b4b12e36f9-list-incidents)